Photos: Russia attacks Ukraine - NewsBreak

 At dawn on Thursday, Ukrainians’ uneasy efforts at normality were shattered.
 Smoke rose from cities, even well away from the country’s disputed eastern border.
 A morning commute turned into lines of cars waiting at fuel stations or fleeing from the gray and drizzly capital, Kyiv.
 People with luggage took shelter in the subway, unsure of where to go.

 Some panicked immediately.
-Others clung to routine, with irritation.Voices from Ukraine: ‘I need to now go and survive today’
+Others clung to routine, with irritation.‘This is senseless’: Gov. Youngkin issues statement after Russian attack on Ukraine

 “I’m not afraid.
 I’m going to work.
 The only unusual thing is that you can’t find a taxi in Kyiv,” one resident complained, even as air raid sirens wailed.